smnshuvo/statistical_data_analysis_project/README.md

-# Predicting mobile price from related data
+# Predicting mobile seller count from related data

 ## Workflow
 - Step 1: As of now I don’t know which data I should keep or remove.
 I will just go by guessing.